 If necessary, we will contact you to discuss your audit/walk in more detail.

 Walking Maps that meet the requirements for an accessible walk and a ‘Staff Pick’ walk will appear in our list of accessible walks and be promoted by us.

-Engaging Victoria Walks to audit and map accessible walks for organisations
+Engaging us to audit, map and promote accessible walks